CompPhysics/MachineLearning/README.md

 All the above topics will be supported by examples, hands-on exercises and project work.

-Computational aspects play a central role and the students are expected to work on numerical examples and projects which illustrate the theory and methods.
+Computational aspects play a central role and you are expected to work on numerical examples and projects which illustrate the theory and methods.
+We recommend strongly to form small projects of 2-3 participants.
 Some of the projects can be coordinated with the high-performance programming course IN4200.